Adaptive Conformal Prediction for Quantum Machine Learning: Background

 \subsubsection{PQC Ans\"atze}

-In quantum computing, an ansatz defines the foundational structure of a quantum circuit by specifying both the set of gates used and their configuration.
+In quantum computing, an ansatz defines the structure of a quantum circuit by specifying both the set of gates used and their configuration.
 This selection is analogous to choosing a model architecture in classical machine learning, where the design profoundly influences the capability and efficiency of the model \citep{benedetti2019parameterized}.
 Current research efforts focus on identifying optimal ans\"atze for various applications, particularly in the context of variational quantum algorithms \citep{qin2023review}.
 The hardware-efficient ansatz is a subclass of ansatz designs that mitigates the gate overhead incurred during circuit compilation \citep{leone2024practical}.
 It does so by reducing idle qubits and employing native entangling gates inherent to the hardware.
-This design is especially well suited to today’s NISQ devices, where circuit depth and fidelity are constrained.
+This design is especially well suited to today's NISQ devices, where circuit depth and fidelity are constrained.

-The hardware-efficient ansatz is constructed as a sequence of layers.
-Each layer consists of local single-qubit rotations, applied in parallel to every qubit, followed by a fixed entangling-gate pattern applied between specific qubit pairs.
-The single-qubit rotations are often chosen from a universal set of gates, for example rotations about the $X$, $Y$, and $Z$ axes - $R_X(\theta)$, $R_Y(\theta)$, and $R_Z(\theta)$, respectively.
-The entangling block is typically composed of a fixed pattern of CNOT (CX) or CZ gates that reflect the hardware’s connectivity graph.
+The hardware-efficient ansatz is constructed as a sequence of layers, each consisting of local parametrized single-qubit gates applied in parallel to every qubit, followed by a fixed entangling-gate pattern applied between specified qubit pairs.
+In many implementations, the local gates are chosen to be rotations about the Pauli axes, denoted $R_X(\theta)$, $R_Y(\theta)$, and $R_Z(\theta)$, respectively, where $\theta$ is the rotation angle.
+The entangling block is typically composed of a fixed pattern of CNOT (CX) or CZ gates that reflect the hardware's connectivity graph.
 Common entanglement schemes include linear (chain), circular, and all-to-all (full) connectivity \citep{engineerQML}.
 See Figure~\ref{fig: entangling configs} for circuit diagrams of these three entangling-block configurations, each implemented using CZ gates.